DaniGuardiola/rpc-anywhere/README.md

 Both are functionally equivalent.

-> Note: remember to handle errors!
+> **Note:** requests can fail for various reasons, like an execution error, a missing method handler, or a timeout.
+Make sure to handle errors appropriately when making requests.

 ## <a name='Documentation'></a>Documentation

 ### <a name='RPCschemas'></a>RPC schemas

+A schema defines the requests that a specific endpoint can respond to, and the messages that it can send.
+Since RPC Anywhere doesn't enforce a client-server architecture, each endpoint has its own schema, and both `RPC` instances need to "know" about the other's schema.

+Schema types bring type safety to an instance, both when acting as a "client" (sending requests and listening for messages) and as a "server" (responding to requests and sending messages).

-Schemas are declared using the `RPCSchema<InputSchema>` type, using the following structure:
+Schemas are declared with the `RPCSchema<InputSchema>` type, using the following structure:

 ```ts
 import { type RPCSchema } from "rpc-anywhere";